shaunokeefe/gigs/README.md

 'Richmond', and the post code '3121'

-The naming of the fields is pretty specific (e.g. 'postcdoe' wont work - it has to be 'post_code' as this is the name of the field in the data model.
-Here's a lost of all the field names you can use in each of the core models:
+The naming of the fields is pretty specific (e.g. 'postcdoe' wont work - it has to be 'post_code' as this is the name of the field in the data model).
+Here's a list of all the field names you can use in each of the core models:

 * Locations
  * street_address